Background

 is arguably the most common access mode used for disks, so this limitation should have little impact for most users.

-Cloud providers also have similar limitations.
+Cloud provider plugins also have similar limitations.
 For example, AWS only supports MULTI_NODE_MULTI_WRITER

 with access type block